 According to RIA Novosti, the meeting was chaired by Russian Defense Minister Sergei Shoigu.
-The Russian Defense Ministry released photos and videos of the meeting showing Sokolov and top generals of the Russian Navy and Army.
+The Russian Defense Ministry released photos and videos of the meeting showing the participation of Mr. Sokolov and top generals of the Russian Navy and Army.

-Admiral Sokolov attended the meeting in full military uniform, according to an eight-minute video clip shown on Russian state television.
-He appeared on screen several times and was not quoted.
+Admiral Sokolov, wearing his military uniform, attended the meeting online, according to an approximately eight-minute video broadcast on Russian state television.
+He appeared on screen several times but was not quoted as saying anything.

 Admiral Viktor Sokolov